How To Use SimpleDraw

 - Press the Load Button

 - This will open a file-picker window.
-Navigate to the file that you wish to load, and select “Open”
+Navigate to the file that you wish to load, and select “Open”.
+This should be a JSON file that you saved from SimpleDraw.

 - The file should open in SimpleDraw.

-- Note that next time you save the file, it will create a new timestamped save file in your Downloads folder - the file that you loaded will not be changed.
+- Note that next time you save the file, it will create a new timestamped save file in your Downloads folder - the file that you loaded will not be modified.

 Floor Plan Mode